 It's all good to be able to schedule something to happen, but did it happen?
 Did it happen correctly and fully?
 Was there any problem, and if so, what was it?

-These are the questions that usually haunts operations managers/directors and which factory managers are always under pressure to answer for.
+These are the questions that usually haunt operations managers/directors, who in turn place pressure on factory managers, whom often ends up spending more time on collecting data to answer with, than managing the actual processes.
 With PlanSys it's made easy in a simple set of views that can be tailored and filtered to see specifics or provide an overview.
 This example shows two shifts for a single factory with all the relevant information and totals: